louiskyee/FunctionCallReverseTool/Ghidra/README.md

    Replace `<ghidra_headless_path>` with the path to the Ghidra headless analyzer executable and `<program_folder>` with the path to the directory containing the program samples you want to analyze.

-4. The script will create an output directory named `<program_folder>_disassemble` in the current directory.
+4. The script will create an output directory named `<program_folder>_disassemble` in the same directory as the `<program_folder>`.
 Inside this directory, you will find the following:
    - `ghidra_projects`: Contains the Ghidra project files for each analyzed program sample.
    - `results`: Contains the DOT and JSON files with the extracted function call information for each analyzed program sample.
    - `split_folders`: Contains the subfolders created by splitting the input program samples based on the number of available CPUs.
    - `<program_folder>_disassemble_time.txt`: A text file containing the total execution time of the analysis.

+## Important Note

+Please note that the current implementation of parallel processing in Ghidra does not support analyzing files with the same name simultaneously.
+If there are files with the same name in different subfolders, it may lead to overwriting issues.
+Ensure that the input program samples have unique names to avoid any conflicts during the analysis process.

 ## Notes